ParthMiyani/pnyx-app/README.md

     - Library Screen:
  * Users will get tailored music reccomendations through the ML system.
  * Users can make payments to purchase tracks/albums/other exclusive merchandise.
+ * The user can select the type of genre of the songs they want to get recommended for.
+ * The user would get reccomend random songs without revealing what the song is
+ * The user can unlock the songs using tokens that regenerate daily
+ * The user can change the theme of the website
 ​
 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective